Tencent/APIJSON/README.md

 ## Usage

-### 1.Download and Unzip APIJSON project
+### 1.Download and unzip APIJSON project

 Clone or download > Download ZIP > Unzip to a path and remember it.

 ### 2.Import MySQL table files

-Start MySQLWorkbench > Enter a connection > Click Server menu > Data Import > Select download path</p>
+Start MySQLWorkbench > Enter a connection > Click Server menu > Data Import > Select the path

-of APIJSON-Master/table > Start Import > refresh SCHEMAS, and you'll see the tables were already added.</p>
+of APIJSON-Master/table > Start Import > Refresh SCHEMAS, and you'll see the tables were already added.

-### 3.Run Server project with IntellIJ IDEA
+### 3.Run Server project with IntellIJ IDEA Ultimate

 If you don't have installed it, please download and install before run.

 ### 4.Run Client project with ADT or Android Studio

-If you don't have installed any editor above, please download and install before run.
+If you don't have installed any editor above, please download and install one before run.

 ### 5.Operate Client app

-Select a json request to send to server and wait.
+Select an APIJSON request to send to server and wait.
 It will show the result received.

 ## Download Client App

 [APIJSONClientApp.apk](http://files.cnblogs.com/files/tommylemon/APIJSON%28ADT%29.apk)

-If you haven't config your sever yet, you can use my ip address 192.168.1.107(The last number 7 may be reset to any one from 4 to 7 automatically).
+If you haven't config your Sever yet, you can use my IP address 192.168.1.107(The last number 7 may be reset to any one from 4 to 7 automatically).
 But it's not stable because of the interruption of power supply every night from 23:00 to 6:00.
-I'll boot my computer and MySQL if I remember.
+I'll boot my computer and start MySQL and APIJSON Server project if I remember.
 Good lock ^_^

-### If you have any questions about APIJSON, you can send me an e-mail to tommylemon@qq.com.
+### If you have any questions or suggestions about APIJSON, you can send me an e-mail to tommylemon@qq.com.

 ## Welcome star, welcome fork